haucomputerengineeringhub/.github/profile/README.md

 ![kooest_scholar_v1](<assets/img/kooest_scholar_v1.png>)

-Welcome to the [HAU Computer Engineering Hub](https://github.com/haucomputerengineeringhub)!
+Welcome to the [Kooest Scholar](https://github.com/teamkooestscholar)!
 This organization serves as a central platform for computer engineering students to collaborate, share code, and showcase their projects.

 ## About us

-At [HAU Computer Engineering Hub](https://github.com/haucomputerengineeringhub), we are dedicated to fostering a vibrant and inclusive community of computer engineering enthusiasts.
+At [Kooest Scholar](https://github.com/teamkooestscholar), we are dedicated to fostering a vibrant and inclusive community of computer engineering enthusiasts.
 Whether you're a beginner or an experienced coder, this is the place for you.
 Our mission is to:

 - Facilitate collaboration among computer engineering students.
 - Encourage the sharing of knowledge and code.